andrewrk/nodagen/README.md

 3. Refactor the hell out of the code and switch to an API that makes sense for node.
 Once the tests are again passing, this will be fast, pretty, clean, and have a new API.
-4. Switch license from GPL to BSD.
-I think we can do this once none of the code at all resembles the old code.
+4. Switch license from GPL to BSD?
+Maybe we can do this once none of the code at all resembles the old code.

 ## Current Status